Twenkid/DeepFaceLab-SAEHDBW/README.md

 The size of the model is way below the maximum that I could fit in 750 Ti, so far: 345 MB, both 192x192 df-ud and df-udt models, so 288x288 or even 320x320? could be possible - something to try.

-I don't know if the batch 4 and using just 32-32 dimension will work so well on lower resolution, when the features will be smallr - that's something to try.
+I don't know if the batch 4 and using just 32-32 dimension will work so well on lower resolution, when the features will be smaller: check it out.

 ![0173000](https://user-images.githubusercontent.com/23367640/189473177-8600e0ca-0c4c-4bea-8e9b-67657664eec4.jpg)
 Loss: [09:01:56][#172976][0745ms][0.8431][0.6401]